CA3SAR99/rust-notes/README.md

 # rust-notes

-My notes while trying to enhance my knowledge of the Rust programming language
+The notes are organized/strucutred in a similar way to the official "Rust Programming Language" / the "Rust book"

-following the official Rust Book: https://doc.rust-lang.org/book/title-page.html
+Here is the official resource: https://doc.rust-lang.org/book/title-page.html